christgau/wsdd/README.md

 Traffic for the following ports, directions and addresses must be allowed.

- * incoming and outgoing traffic to udp/3702 with multicast source/destination:
+ * incoming and outgoing traffic to udp/3702 with multicast destination:
    - `239.255.255.250` for IPv4
    - `ff02::c` for IPv6
  * outgoing unicast traffic from udp/3702
  * incoming to tcp/5357

 You should further restrict the traffic to the (link-)local subnet, e.g. by using the `fe80::/10` address space for IPv6.
+Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

 ## Options